allianz/ng-aquila/projects/ng-aquila/src/grid/grid.md

 <!-- example(grid-maxwidth) -->

-#### nxRowJustify
+#### rowJustify

-The `nxRowJustify` directive aligns the flexible container's items when the items do not use all available space on the main axis (horizontally).
+The `rowJustify` directive aligns the flexible container's items when the items do not use all available space on the main axis (horizontally).

 <!-- example(grid-justify) -->

-#### nxRowAlignContent
+#### rowAlignContent

-To modify the behavior of the flex-wrap property, use the `nxRowAlignContent` directive.
-It is similar to `nxRowAlignItems`, but instead of aligning flex items, it aligns flex lines.
+To modify the behavior of the flex-wrap property, use the `rowAlignContent` directive.
+It is similar to `rowAlignItems`, but instead of aligning flex items, it aligns flex lines.

 <!-- example(grid-align-content) -->

-#### nxRowAlignItems
+#### rowAlignItems

-The `nxRowAlignItems` directive defines the default vertical alignment for items inside the flexible container.
+The `rowAlignItems` directive defines the default vertical alignment for items inside the flexible container.

 <!-- example(grid-align-items) -->